A composting bin

 Frequently Asked Questions About Composting Pet Hair and Fur

-Can you compost dog fur?
+Can we compost dog fur?

-Can you compost cat fur?
+Can we compost cat fur?

 How long does pet fur take to break down in compost?